Maria Kristin Yulianti: 2006

 Yulianti started to play tougher competitions but still played in satellite tournaments.
 She played in the Bitburger Open and achieved runner-up, beaten by Xu Huaiwen of Germany in the final, but she scored an upset by beating the seeded player Pi Hongyan of France in the quarterfinal.
 She played in the Singapore Satellite tournament and claimed the title.
 She became the most successful player on the national team.

 2007

 This year, Yulianti was the dominant player on her team.
 She played in the World Championships as the 15th seed, her highest rank in 2007.
 She was beaten in the third round by the world number one, Zhang Ning of China.
 She reached her first quarterfinal of the Super Series tournament in Indonesia, by beating Lu Lan of China in a rubber set.
 She was stopped by Petya Nedelcheva of Bulgaria in straight sets.
-In December, she won the Southeast Asian Games in Thailand over fellow countrywoman Adriyanti Firdasari.
+In December, she won the SEA Games in Thailand over fellow countrywoman Adriyanti Firdasari.